Stjepan Plazonja

-Stjepan Plazonja (born 2 January 1998), better known as Stipe, is a Croatian professional footballer who plays as a winger for Super League club Bhayangkara Presisi.
+Stjepan Plazonja (born 2 January 1998), better known as Stipe, is a Croatian professional footballer who plays as a winger for Kyrgyz Premier League club Asia Talas.
 He is best known for his explosive pace, dribbling, finishing, crossing and power shots.

 Club career

 Early career

 Plazonja started his football career with Cibalia at the age of 14 before moving to Osijek in 2013.
 After spending 5 years with Osijek, Plazonja was rewarded with a move to Croatian giants Dinamo Zagreb on 20 February 2017 spending most of the times in the team academy.

 Koper

 On 4 September 2017, Plazonja signed his first professional contract with Slovenian club Koper.
 He make his debut on 6 September coming on as a substitute during the 2017–18 Slovenian Football Cup Round of 16 tie against Triglav Kranj.

 Kustošija

 On 10 August 2018, Plazonja moved back to Croatia to signed for Kustošija.
 In his second game for the club on 31 August, he scored his first professional career goal scoring the third goal for the team in a 3–2 win over Dugopolje.
 On 20 October, Plazonja scored the winning goal in the 79th minute in a 2–1 league win over Međimurje.